mroy31/pynetem/README.md

 Docker Node
 -----------
-To use docker node, you need to build the images used by pynetem.
+To use docker node, you need to pull from docker hub the images used by pynetem.
- * rca/quagga -> for emulate router based on quagga software
+ * mroy31/pynetem-frr -> for emulate router based on frr software
- * rca/frr -> for emulate router based on frr software
+ * mroy31/pynetem-host -> for emulate host
- * rca/host -> for emulate host
+ * mroy31/pynetem-server -> for emulate server

-To do that, you need to use the command docker build, for example
+To do that, you can use the following command:

-    $ cd docker/host
-    $ docker build -t rca/host .

-Or, if you want to build all the docker image, you can use the script build.sh available in the docker directory.
+    $pynetmem-emulator --pull

 Junos Router
 ------------